-Students must complete 6 hours of faculty-supervised massage therapy to the public.
-This is completed during class time near the mid-point and again near the end of Semester 2.
-Patients are recruited through our patient database.
+Students must complete faculty-supervised massage therapy for Special Populations.
+This is completed typically during class time near the mid-point and again near the end of Semester 2.
+Patients are recruited through our patient database, or through other means.
 Students are expected to complete a thorough treatment process to the best of their ability, drawing upon all knowledge gained thus far in the program.
 For Semester 2 students, this will include a client interview, an assessment consisting of range of motion testing, palpation and muscle strength and length testing, a treatment plan discussion and consent to treatment.
 This will be followed by a treatment and appropriate follow up, using the massage technique skills gained in Semester 2, and Semester 1.
 This allows students to interact both with patients as well as with the instructors who taught the skills and content to them.
+It will also allow students to interact with and provide treatment for various "special populations".